Online Session Locator

 4. WIP: Exploring First Generation Engineering Technology Students Acquisition of the Engineering Identity- Phase 1 [view paper]

-Dr. Gretchen Dietz (Western Carolina University), Jordan C Bullington-Miller (Affiliation unknown), and Audrey Rorrer (Affiliation unknown)
+Dr. Gretchen Dietz (Western Carolina University), Jordan C Bullington-Miller (Affiliation unknown), and Audrey Rorrer (University of North Carolina at Charlotte)

 5. Bridging Education and Industry: Integrating Offshore Wind Knowledge into Curricula [view paper]